-- Wall murals: The walls of your building are blank canvases.
-Don’t let that opportunity go to waste.
+- Wall murals: The walls of your building are blank canvases, and don’t let that opportunity go to waste.
 When you take advantage of our environmental graphic wall murals, you can bring your facility to the next level.
-A full-color, high-resolution wall-to-wall mural says a lot about your business without being salesy and will leave an impression on your guests.
-We can print any design with exact color-matching precision on a variety of materials.
+A full-color, high-resolution wall-to-wall mural says a lot about your business.
+Wall graphic visual cues can leave an impression on your guests and increase brand identity without being salesy.
+We can print any design with exact color-matching precision on various materials.
 We’ll even complete on-site surveying to make sure there will be a good fit before installation.

 - Floor graphics: The floor is another excellent place for supergraphics.
-You can put a large company logo on the floor of your lobby, place an advertisement on the ground outside or put down arrows or footprints to help people navigate throughout a building.
+You can put a large company logo on your lobby floor, place an advertisement on the ground outside for a branded environment, or put down arrows or footprints to help people navigate throughout a building.
 Large graphics look especially impressive from above.
-We can print floor graphics for both indoor and outdoor use that will adhere to a range of materials.
+We can print floor graphics for both indoor and outdoor use that will adhere to a wide range of materials.
 Our specialty non-slip laminates meet national standards ratings.

 - Window graphics: Glass surfaces are essential for branding.
-Window graphics can enhance any glass surface, whether it’s the window facing the outside of a business or an interior glass wall.
-These graphics can serve as eye-catching visuals — like storefront window displays — and can add privacy as well.
-With our impressive selection of perforated films, vinyl graphics and clings, we should be entirely capable of fulfilling your every request.
+Window graphics can enhance any glass surface, whether the window facing the outside of a business or an interior glass wall.
+These graphics can serve as eye-catching visuals — like storefront window displays — and add privacy.
+With our impressive selection of perforated films, vinyl graphics, and clings, we are capable of fulfilling your need.

 - Elevator wraps: Elevator wraps can cover the exterior doors and the interior of an elevator, transforming it visually.
 You can use elevator wraps to brand your space or turn what would normally be an ordinary, plain surface into a work of art.
 Some elevator wraps are even designed so that the opening and closing of doors add to the graphic’s effect.

 - Contour-cut signage: Some signs are printed on flat surfaces or cut into simple shapes, but you certainly aren’t limited to that.
-With contour-cut signage, for example, you can create custom 3D signs that make your message pop.
+For example, with contour-cut signage, you can create custom 3D signs that make your message pop.
 Some companies turn their logo into a contour-cut sign and install it on the face of their building or use it as an eye-catching centerpiece inside.
 You can even add lighting to these signs to enhance the effect.

 - Digital signage: Digital signs may simply be a monitor screen used to share timely messages, but with some graphic design, you can make these signs an attractive part of the landscape.
-You can even use a projector or oversized television screen to create a digital sign that has a powerful impact on the atmosphere.
-You could use this screen to remind employees of your company’s mission and values, for instance, or use it in a store to play a runway show spotlighting your products.
+You can even use a projector or oversized television screen to create a digital sign that has a powerful impact on the atmosphere and enhance user experience.
+You could use this screen to remind employees of your company’s mission and values or use it in a store to play a runway show spotlighting your products.

 - Smart signage: Smart signage is interactive.
 It can feature a QR code or a near field communication (NFC) chip that allows people to connect to the landing page of your choice.
 You can print large smart signs and use them to make your physical space feel more connected to the digital world, bridging the gap between your print and online marketing efforts.